How to use the command 'gdalbuildvrt' (with examples)

 Explanation:

-• path/to/input_directory/*.tif is a wildcard pattern that matches all TIFF files in the input directory.
+• path/to/input_directory/*.tif: Uses a wildcard to select all TIFF files in the input directory for the mosaic.

 Related Posts